helmutlutz/blog/docs/_posts/2023-01-16-experimenting-with-text-generators.markdown

 tags: CloudServices MachineLearning
 ---
 # Intro to the project
 I started this project because I was curious about a technique, which, despite being a niche (from a theoretical perspective), is totally hyped right now.
 People even build huge machine learning systems just because they are so versatile and applicable in our everyday lives.
-The ML systems I'm talking about are called *language models*.
+I'm talking about *language models*.
-In this particular domain I saw multiple things that I was curious about: Lately the research and developer community switched from recurrent neural networks to *transformer* architectures.
-It is possible to train these models on large, unspecific datasets, and then fine tune them to a particular style (or author), such that your model is able to produce text in the same style.
+In this particular domain I saw multiple things that I was curious about:
+- Lately the academic community as well as the industry switched from recurrent neural networks to so called *transformer* architectures.
+It seemed to be fairly straightforward to obtain one of these models trained unspecifically on a large text datasets, and then fine-tune them to a particular style, such that your model is able to produce text in the same style (e.g. "write like Shakespeare").
+So this is point number one that I was interested in.
-Also from an operational point of view, I saw some opportunities to explore a new topic which was relevant for my daily work: *cloud services*.
+- Second, I saw some opportunities to explore a new topic which was relevant for my daily work: *cloud services*.
 Cloud services like the ones you get from Amazon Web Services (AWS), Microsoft Azure, or Google Cloud Platform come handy when you want to train and run these language models.
 In the cloud you are 'free' to rent hardware you wouldn't normally buy for your home PC.
 I think for the entire project I spent something in the order of 30 €.
 If you just want to play around, I believe that Google Colab or Kaggle Notebooks are your best options - you can use a GPU or TPU for quite some time without charge.
 However, my company has moved to the AWS ecosystem, so that relieves me of picking a provider myself.
+- The third point is that if you want to be able to train such language models yourself, you would want to know how to obtain the data for training them.
+In practice, this is accomplished by a script which automatically extracts data from the HTML of websites ("web crawling") or uses an API of some website to directly access it's database.
+As a data scientist, the ability to pull data from random sources is always a nice add-on for your toolbox.
+So this is the last bullet point on my list of "gains", that I expected to get from this project.

-So that's basically why I wanted to come up with a project to bring these two things together: Learning a little about new frontiers in machine learning and getting more familiar with our tech stack.
+So that's basically why I wanted to come up with a project to bring these three things together: Learning a little about new frontiers in machine learning, getting more familiar with the tech stack used in my (and many other) companies, and learning how to collect and preprocess relevant data from web resources.

 If you are interested in some articles on the topic, these are the ones that inspired me to do this project:
 - [The Unreasonable Effectiveness of Recurrent Neural Networks][karpathy-rnns]